Phraust/BFGMiner-SMSMonitor/README.md

 *Single SCs are seen as 16 devices, BitForce FPGA singles are seen as one device.*

 *Right now it has the email functions commented out, so it'll only send SMS messages (I hate waking up to a bajillion emails telling me something is wrong, when an SMS would have woken me up instead).
-Uncomment the email lines on line 120 & 121 to turn this on, but be warned, it will email you after every timeout once a problem is detected.*
+Uncomment the email lines 120 & 121 to turn this on, but be warned, it will email you after every timeout once a problem is detected.*

 RUNNING